qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Conditionals.rst

 regexp_match
 ............

-Return the first matching position matching a regular expression within a string, or 0 if the substring is not found.
+Return the first matching position matching a regular expression within an unicode string, or 0 if the substring is not found.

 .. list-table::
    :widths: 15 85